-Dr. Whitten's office hours are Mon, Wed, and Fri from 9 am - 10 am.
+Dr. Whitten's office hours are Mon, Wed, and Fri from 9 - 10 am.

-Dr. Lewis' office hours are Mon - Thurs, 2 - 3 pm.
+Dr. Lewis' office hours are Mon - Fri, 9 - 10 am.

 Course Description

 This course introduces biochemistry majors to the fundamental laboratory techniques used in analytical and physical biochemistry.
 Weekly experiments will reinforce concepts presented in pre- and co-requisite courses and utilize modern instrumentation.
 Experimental design, interpretation of results, analysis, and reporting of experimental data will be emphasized.